Utility Imposter Scammers Ready as Temperatures Drop

 Utility imposter scams can happen in-person or over the phone and come in a lot of shapes and sizes.
 Members have reported seeing scammers dressed like a representative of a utility company, going door-to-door and demanding payment in prepaid cards or else power would be shut off.
 The scammer may call and claim the member needs a new meter or they are late on their payments.
 Whatever form the scam takes, the red flags are the same.
 The top red flags of a utility imposter scam are:

-- Asking for payment in prepaid debit, gift card, money transfer, payment app or crypto currency.
+- Asking for payment in prepaid debit, gift card, money transfer, payment app (such as apple pay) or crypto currency.

 - Using scare tactics or threatening you into paying ASAP.